sysgears/selenium-automation-bundle/docs/fundamentals/Data Driven Testing/Data Driven Testing Module.md

 #### map

-The `DataMapper` class provides the method `map` that you'll be using in your test classes. `map` accepts three
+The `DataMapper` class provides the method `map` that you'll be using in your test classes. `map` accepts two
 parameters:

 * `List<Map>`, the data retrieved from the YAML file.
 Use [`DataLoader`] to retrieve the data.
 * `m`, the name of the test method that uses the Data Provider method.
 You can pass just `m` to this parameter.
-* `Object testClass`, the test class.
-Always pass `this` to this parameter.

 Usage example: